How to Watch HGTV: Channels, Streaming, and More

 If HGTV is one of the main reasons you want TV service, we highly recommend Philo because of its low monthly price, month-to-month contract, and variety of lifestyle channels like HGTV and the Travel Channel.

 But we also highly recommend streaming past seasons of HGTV shows on Discovery+, which is even more affordable and has no contracts.
+And thanks to the new Discovery+ and HBO Max merger, HGTV is also now available on Max.

 You can stream HGTV on your computer, tablet, or phone at HGTV.com or by downloading the HGTV app (a.k.a.
 Watch HGTV)—but using the app requires a cable, satellite, or streaming TV provider login.